ebuilderCCO/DDC-SDK-Public/android/README.md

 ddc.run();
 ```

-**Note:** on demand triggering is not recommended.
-Read below how to enable scheduling.
+**Note:** on demand triggering on its own is not recommended.
+Read below how to enable scheduling as well.

-## Scheduled triggers
+### Scheduled triggers

 Scheduled jobs will in most cases continue running even when the host app is not running, or is put in background.
 Collection frequency is defined in the licence.